 Since the beginning of the COVID-19 pandemic, the Springville-Griffith Institute Central School District has been committed to keeping our students, staff, and community healthy in a supportive and caring environment — a commitment we have all worked very hard to uphold.
 On behalf of our school staff, thank you all for doing your part to keep our community safe.

 SGI is proud of and grateful for our inspiring students, dedicated staff, supportive families, and involved community as we enter a new phase of navigating this pandemic.
-We will continue to update our community on changes as they develop and appreciate your continued cooperation during these unprecedented times.
+We will continue to update our community on changes as they develop and appreciate your continued cooperation.

 Superintendent of Schools